 My name is Caren.
 Training dogs is just one of the many ways I’ve found to fill my world with animals.
 I have my Bachelor’s Degree in Environmental Communication, Education and Interpretation.
 I foster rescues, pet sit and am also a professional groomer.
 In my career I have trained a variety of birds, both birds of prey as well as pets, pigs, porcupines, rats and even a Tamandua.
 I believe in using gentle, positive methods that strengthen the bond between pets and parents.
 That way, both the pups and parents are more engaged and have a higher likelihood of success.

 I believe that your dog has the ability to greatly contribute to your overall wellness.
 Where tails seem to be simply wagging, heart rate is decreasing.
 Wet noses are magical, as they somehow make us feel better when we are in pain.
 Your dog’s invitation to play provides an alternative for human struggle.
-Dogs are the kings of positive regard, and I hope to help you tap in to your pet’s full potential.
-My most passionate goal in life is to facilitate happy and healthy human-animal alliances.
-I completed my master’s degree from Georgia State University in Mental Health Counseling in 2015, and I am now working on my PhD in general psychology with a focus in animal assisted therapy.
-In training, I will continuously work to increase communication between you and your dog.
-Positive reinforcement will be our currency, and we will build a partnership that enhances both of your lives.
+Dogs are the queens and kings of positive regard, and I hope to help you tap in to your pet’s full potential.
+My most passionate goal in life is to facilitate happy and healthy human-animal alliances, and I have tailored my educational background to prepare myself to achieve that goal.
+I obtained my PhD in research psychology in 2018, my masters of mental health counseling in 2015, and my Animal Behavior College dog training certification in 2013.
+In each of these educational contexts, I have focused my studies on the human-animal bond.
+In our training together, I will continuously work to increase communication between you and your dog.
+Positive reinforcement will be our currency, and we will build a partnership that enhances both of your lives.sitive reinforcement will be our currency, and we will build a partnership that enhances both of your lives.